-The securities in the Portfolio represent shares of common stocks and exchange-traded funds ("ETFs" or "funds").
-As such, an investment in Units of the Portfolio should be made with an understanding of the risks of investing in these types of securities.
+Each Portfolio invests in shares of exchange-traded funds ("ETFs").
+As such, an investment in Units of your Portfolio should be made with an understanding of the risks of investing in these types of securities.

 Exchange-Traded Funds.
 Shares of ETFs may trade at a discount from their net asset value in the secondary market.
-This risk is separate and distinct from the risk that the net asset value of fund shares may decrease.
+This risk is separate and distinct from the risk that the net asset value of ETF shares may decrease.
 The amount of such discount from net asset value is subject to change from time to time in response to various factors.
-ETFs are subject to various risks, including management's ability to meet the fund's investment objective, and to manage the fund portfolio when the underlying securities are redeemed or sold, during periods of market turmoil and as investors' perceptions regarding funds or their underlying investments change.
+ETFs are subject to various risks, including management's ability to meet the ETF's investment objective, and to manage the ETF portfolio when the underlying securities are redeemed or sold, during periods of market turmoil and as investors' perceptions regarding ETFs or their underlying investments change.
 Your Portfolio and the underlying ETFs have operating expenses.
-You will bear not only your share of your Portfolio's expenses, but also the expenses of the underlying funds.
-By investing in other funds, your Portfolio incurs greater expenses than you would incur if you invested directly in such funds.
+You will bear not only your share of your Portfolio's expenses, but also the expenses of the underlying ETFs.
+By investing in other ETFs, your Portfolio incurs greater expenses than you would incur if you invested directly in such ETFs.

-Exchange-traded funds may use leveraging in their portfolios.
-Leveraging can be expected to cause increased price volatility for those fund's shares, and as a result, increased volatility for the price of the Units of a Portfolio.
+ETFs may use leveraging in their portfolios.
+Leveraging can be expected to cause increased price volatility for those ETF's shares, and as a result, increased volatility for the price of the Units of a Portfolio.
 There can be no assurance that a leveraging strategy will be successful during any period in which it is employed.

-In limited cases certain ETFs may employ an investment strategy which includes investments in derivatives such as forward contracts, options, futures contracts, options on futures contracts and swap agreements or intricate derivative-like features, including reverse convertibles, steepener notes, reference point investments and knockout/knock-in features.
+Certain ETFs may employ an investment strategy which includes investments in derivatives such as forward contracts, options, futures contracts, options on futures contracts and swap agreements or intricate derivative-like features, including reverse convertibles, steepener notes, reference point investments and knockout/knock-in features.
 These strategies may utilize multiple features that affect investment returns differently under various scenarios.
 Derivatives may be purchased on established exchanges or through privately negotiated transactions.
 Derivatives can be volatile and involve various types and degrees of risk, depending upon the characteristics of the particular derivative.
 Derivatives may entail investment exposures that are greater than their cost would suggest, meaning that a small investment in derivatives could have a large potential impact on performance.
 The market for many derivatives is, or suddenly can become, illiquid.
 Changes in liquidity may result in significant, rapid and unpredictable changes in the prices for derivatives.
 Structured notes and other related instruments carry risks similar to those of more traditional derivatives such as futures, forward and option contracts.
 Structured instruments may entail a greater degree of market risk and volatility than other types of debt obligations.
 There can be no assurance that a derivative based strategy will be successful during any period in which it is employed.

-An exclusion has been claimed for the Portfolio from the definition of the term "commodity pool operator" under the Commodity Exchange Act ("CEA") and, therefore, your Portfolio is not subject to registration as a commodity pool operator under the CEA.
+An exclusion has been claimed from the definition of the term "commodity pool operator" under the Commodity Exchange Act ("CEA") by the Sponsor on behalf of each Portfolio.